-This is great during the day time when solar panels are producing power and pushing volts towards the charge controller and battery.
+This is great when solar panels produce power and push volts toward the charge controller and battery during the daytime.

 This is called ‘reverse current’.

-But a charge controller blocks the voltage from flowing backwards.
+But a charge controller blocks the voltage from flowing backward.

 4. Provides Valuable Solar Harvesting Data